Nairobi Affair

 Nairobi Affair is a 1984 made-for-television action film starring Charlton Heston, Maud Adams and John Savage.
 It was directed by Marvin J. Chomsky and written by David Epstein.

+Production and release

+Shooting occurred on location in Kenya during 1984.
+In a 1984 interview, Charlton Heston noted that the title "Nairobi Affair" was misleading since it was mostly shot in rural areas rather than urban areas.
+The film would premiere in the United States on CBS during October 1984.